Stripe Setup

 Once you've registered and signed in to your account, you'll be presented with your Stripe dashboard.

-Go ahead and toggle the View Test Data switch in the left sidebar menu to start working in test mode.
+Go ahead and toggle the **Test Mode** switch at in the main left menu to start working in test mode.

 When using Stripe in test mode, you can use the test credit card details: